polkadot-api/polkadot-api-docs/docs/pages/client.md

 }
 ```

 As one can note, `PolkadotClient` heavily relies on rxjs' `Observable`, used as well under the hood of Promise-based methods.
-Every method is fairly straight-forward and already documented exhaustively, except for `getTypedApi`.
-Let's dive into it.
+Every method is fairly straight-forward and already documented exhaustively, except for `getTypedApi` and `getUnsafeApi`.
+We will see first of all the `TypedApi`, and afterwards the `UnsafeApi`.